vogloblinsky/angular-simple-chat/README.md

 ## Contribution

-* 04/06/2018 - Support hrefs inside the message class
+* 04/06/2018 - Support hrefs inside the message class (Your module must depend on 'ngSanitize')

 # angular-simple-chat